UnityTech/unity-ssdlc/Coding Practice/Preventing-Common-Web-Attacks.md

 Secrets are secret for a reason and often provide access to a lot of data, computing resources or privileged accounts.
 It is therefore crucial that we handle secrets well, and make the probability of accidental leaks as small as possible.
 ###### Example of Issue

-We’ve had many instances of Unity credentials leaked via public Git repos.
-This could have given malicious actors access to internal systems, data, apis and more.
-There have also been other examples such as accidentally hosting script files that contain credentials on a public web server.
+Credential leaks to Github is a common, and troublesome issue within the industry.
+This can give malicious actors access to internal systems, data, apis and more.
+There are also other examples, such as accidentally hosting script files that contain credentials on a public web server.
 ###### How to Fix?

 When developing an application it is best practice to load secrets from environment variables.